FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-You can follow this part with the dedicated video as well: *link*
+You can follow this part with the dedicated video as well: *link* (not available yet)

 <p>&nbsp;</p>